 For the formal UT Austin definition of consent, please see the policy.
 The UT Austin policy details the conditions in which consent is not possible.
 These include but are not limited to when someone is forced, threatened, unconscious, unaware or has been intentionally impaired by any substance, including alcohol, and is unable to appraise or control their conduct.

 Additional Resources Consent:

 - Learn more about how HealthyHorns Play Safe, including information on condoms, contraception and STI testing.

 - Attend a HealthyHorns Peer Education workshop.

 - The VAV Student Organization is open to all students who want to build a campus culture that values consent and healthy relationships and supports survivors.
 The VAV Student Org plans events throughout the year (including Sexual Violence Prevention Month in April and Relationship Violence Prevention Month in October), and offers a supportive space for learning about how to combat interpersonal violence.
-The Student Org meets every Tuesday, 6-7 PM in the POWER House (SSB G1.400H).
+The Student Org meets every Tuesday, 6-7 PM in the Longhorn Wellness Center, SSB 1.106.
 Learn more and join the Facebook group

 - The VAV Theatre for Dialogue ensemble uses applied and interactive theatre to bring students a fresh understanding of consent.
 Through dialogue and active participation, UT students, faculty, and staff explore ways in which to discuss, question, and encourage a safer community through consent.
 Learn more about consent by booking a FREE performance of Get Sexy.
 Get Consent. on the UT campus.